Goal-oriented learning of stochastic differential equations using error bounds on path-space observables: Numerical studies

 While gradient descent is performed with inexact gradients, the underlying value of the loss and the error in the observable are computed deterministically in order to remove the effect of finite-sample or time-discretization error in the comparison of the loss functions.
 Expectations over invariant measures are computed with 200 Gauss-Legendre quadrature points, while moments of the first exit time are computed using a finite-element approximation of the solution to the Feynman-Kac PDE in \eqref{eq:feynmankac}.

-The right panel of \Cref{fig:gmm_init_loss} compares each of the four losses over 500 iterations of gradient descent, along with the error in the observable at each iterate.
+Panels (b) and (c) of \Cref{fig:gmm_init_loss} compare each of the four losses over 500 iterations of gradient descent, along with the error in the observable at each iterate.
 The values of the GO losses are greater than their corresponding error in the observable for all iterations, providing numerical evidence of the upper bound relationship stated in \Cref{prop:golossineq}.
 In contrast, the RER losses fall below the error in the observable for nearly all iterations.
 Training with the GO losses decreases the error in the observable, with the reverse GO loss achieving the lowest error of all the loss functions.